 “You can’t run a business without taking risks.”

 In my current work towards ensuring GDPR compliance I have worked with a local solicitor to ensure that my contracts with my clients include everything that they should to protect both my clients and my business in the event that something doesn’t go to plan.
-It then crossed my mind whether my existing insurance covered me for everything that I had in my contract.
+You never know what might be around the corner.
+It then crossed my mind to ask whether my existing insurance covered me for everything that I had in my contract.
 A quick call to my insurers, and they told me that their product was ‘off the shelf’ and that they could not review my contracts and confirm I would be covered.
 So what was the point in me having the insurance if there was a chance I may not be able to claim on it?
 What now!?

 Within a week I had a really competitive quote from Lewis’s company, with far better cover than I had before, and assurance that both my client contract and my associate contract would be covered by them.

 “78% of Virtual Assistants have Professional Indemnity Insurance“

 Source: Society of Virtual Assistants Annual Survey V9